LeakyAbstractions/blog/quotes/_posts/2011-02-12-unifying-unix.md

   author: ttyv0
 ---

 POSIX unifying UNIX?
-More like "formalizing historical design mistakes made by major vendors".
+More like «formalizing historical design mistakes made by major vendors».